 Can I See Another Doctor for My Workers’ Comp Claim?

-After a workplace injury, you deserve to get treatment from a doctor you trust.
+After an on the job injury, you deserve to get treatment from a doctor you trust.
 But sometimes, workers find that they are uncomfortable with their physician or the treatment plan prescribed for them.
 That’s OK.
 You can see another doctor for your workers’ comp claim in Ohio.
 However, there are certain restrictions set by the state Bureau of Workers’ Compensation (BWC) that you should know about.

 Anyone who treats you for a workplace injury or disease must be BWC-certified.
 This rule does not apply if your initial treating doctor or emergency provider was not certified.
 However, in order to continue having treatment costs covered by workers’ compensation, you will need to switch to a BWC-certified doctor.
 If you change doctors, the new provider must also be BWC-certified and you will need to submit proper paperwork to the BWC.